-The information The technology Notes on Protect THE IIIIOIIIIalioii The technology Markings (Impact Level) Academy terms, holidays, Common practice is Most of this Asadami training days, the to use publically information will fall into curriculum, extra- accessible technology the NOT PROTECTIVELY Academy life and curricular activities, events, such as academy MARKED (Impact Level events displays of pupils work, websites or portal, 0) category. lunchtime menus, emailed newsletters, extended services, parent subscription text consultation events services
+The information The technology Notes on Protect Markings (Impact Level) Academy life and events Academy terms, holidays, training days, the curriculum, extracurricular activities, events, displays of pupils work, lunchtime menus, extended services, parent consultation events Common practice is to use publically accessible technology such as academy websites or portal, emailed newsletters, subscription text services Most of this information will fall into the NOT PROTECTIVELY MARKED (Impact Level 0) category.

-Individual pupil / student Typically academys Most of this academic, social and will make information information will fall into behavioural achievements, available by parents the PROTECT (Impact progress with learning, logging on to a system Level 2) category. learning behaviour, how that provides them There may be students/ Loarning parents can support their with appropriately pupils whose personal Learning and child's learning, secure access, such data requires a assessments, attainment, as a Learning Platform RESTRICTED marking achieveme attendance, individual and or portal, or by (Impact Level 3) or nt personalised curriculum communication to a higher.
-For example, and educational needs. personal device or the home address of a email account child at risk.
-In this belonging to the case, the academy may parent. decide not to make this pupil / student record available in this way.
-Attendance, behavioural, Email and text Most of this achievement, sickness, messaging are information will fall into academy closure, commonly used by the PROTECT (Impact transport arrangements, academys to contact Level 1) category. and other information that and keep parents However, since it is not it may be important to informed. practical to encrypt inform or contact a parent Where parents are email or text messages about as soon as possible. frequently accessing to parents, academys Messages This may be particularly information online should not send and alerts important when it is then systems e.g. detailed personally necessary to contact a Learning Platforms or identifiable information. parent concerning portals, might be used General, anonymous information that may be to alert parents to alerts about academys considered too sensitive issues via closures or transport to make available using "dashboards" of arrangements would other online means. information, or be fall into the NOT used to provide PROTECTIVELY MARKED further detail and (Impact Level 0) context. category.
+Learning and achieveme nt Individual pupil / student academic, social and behavioural achievements, progress with learning, learning behaviour, how parents can support their child's learning, assessments, attainment, attendance, individual and personalised curriculum and educational needs.
+Typically academys will make information available by parents logging on to a system that provides them with appropriately secure access, such as a Learning Platform or portal, or by communication to a personal device or email account belonging to the parent.
+Most of this information will fall into the PROTECT (Impact Level 2) category.
+There may be students/ pupils whose personal data requires a RESTRICTED marking (Impact Level 3) or higher.
+For example, the home address of a child at risk.
+In this case, the academy may decide not to make this pupil / student record available in this way. --------------------------- -- --- --

+Email and text messaging Most of this information Attendance, behavioural, achievement, sickness, are commonly used by will fall into the PROTECT academy closure, transport academys to contact and (Impact Level 1) category. arrangements, and other keep parents informed.
+However, since it is not information that it may be practical to encrypt email important to inform or Where parents are frequently accessing contact a parent about as or text messages to information online then soon as possible.
+This may be parents, academys should systems e.g. Learning particularly important when not send detailed Platforms or portals, it is necessary to contact a parent concerning might be used to alert personally identifiable Messages parents to issues via information that may be information.
+General, and alerts considered too sensitive to "dashboards" of anonymous alerts about make available using other information, or be used academys closures or to provide further detail online means. transport arrangements and context. would fall into the NOT PROTECTIVELY MARKED (Impact Level 0) category.